opf/openproject-docker-compose/compose/README.md

 directory, and Docker Compose will pick it up automatically.
 See `.env.example` for details.

+## Upgrade

+Go to the compose folder:

+    cd openproject/compose

+Retrieve any changes from the `openproject-deploy` repository:

+    git pull origin stable/11

+Make sure you are using the latest version of the Docker images:

+    docker-compose pull

+Relaunch the containers:

+    docker-compose up -d

 ## Uninstall

 You can remove the stack with: